"Major Tom" brought to earth as Merkel says 'Nein'

 While others felt Berlin was offered good terms, including a stake in the firm and guarantees of jobs and office locations going to Germany, sources in the German government said a range of factors had soured Merkel on Enders’ proposals.
 Those ranged from questions over the business logic and fears of damaging sales by possibly increasing state involvement to discomfort with involving Germany, still scarred by its militarist past, in what would become the world’s biggest armaments manufacturer.

-As once source close to Merkel said: “Defence is an especially sensitive subject in Germany.”
+As once source close to Merkel said: “Defense is an especially sensitive subject in Germany.”

 A London hedge fund manager, who profited from the collapse of a plan that had depressed EADS shares and boosted BAE‘s, reckoned Enders had been fighting a losing battle from the first: “It proves that you can try to take the politics out of EADS,” he said.
 “But you can never take EADS out of politics.”